Nobody's Fool (Slade song)

-"Nobody's Fool" is a song by English rock band Slade, released in 1976 as the third and final single from their sixth studio album, Nobody's Fools.
+"Nobody's Fool" is a song by English rock band Slade, released on 9 April 1976 as the third and final single from their sixth studio album, Nobody's Fools.
 It was written by lead vocalist Noddy Holder and bassist Jim Lea, and was produced by Chas Chandler.
 "Nobody's Fool" failed to enter the UK Singles Chart, ending a run of 17 consecutive hits the band had achieved since 1971, but it did reach number 3 in the UK Star Breakers Chart.

 Background

 In 1975, after enjoying four years of success across much of the world, Slade relocated to the United States in attempt to break the market there.
 The resultant album Nobody's Fools was tailored towards the US market but failed to give the band their commercial break.
 The album fared better in the UK and Europe but still saw a considerable slump in sales when compared to the band's previous releases.
 In the US, "Nobody's Fool" was released by Warner Bros. as the album's only single, whereas in the UK and Europe it was issued by Polydor as the third and final single.
 Breaking the band's run of 17 consecutive hits, it failed to enter the UK Singles Chart, although it did reach number 3 in the UK Star Breakers Chart on 24 April 1976.

 Inspired by the music of Queen, Jim Lea originally intended for "Nobody's Fool" to be a "twenty-minute extravaganza, with everything thrown in".
 When the band came to record the song, they decided to scrap the idea as it was felt it would not appeal to the band's fan base.
 The song was subsequently recorded in a more standard format and features Tasha Thomas on backing vocals.